corekartana/corekartana/README.md

 - 👋 Hi, I’m Stig Nielsen
 - 👀 I’m interested in C, C++ and Python programming
-- 🌱 I’m currently learning more about Kubernetes (Certified Kubernetes Administrator (CKA) program from Linux Foundation)
+- 🌱 I’m currently learning educates.dev and what a world has opened up for me.
 - 💞️ I’m looking to collaborate on *BSD, Linux and open for other adventures.
 - 📫 How to reach me stig@smedjen.com